AeshEmi1/searxng-secure/docs/admin/settings/settings_ui.rst

   Enables `cache busting`_ of static files.

 ``default_locale`` :
-  SearXNG interface language.
+  SearXNG-SE interface language.
 If blank, the locale is detected by using the browser language.
 If it doesn't work, or you are deploying a language specific instance of searx, a locale can be defined using an ISO language code, like ``fr``, ``en``, ``de``.